sofienelkamel/Kali-UserLand/README.md

 - Kali Linux UserLand With GUI
 ____

-# It Required at least 8GB Free Space on Phone
+# It Required at least 5 or 6 GB Free Space on Phone

 # First Download: